uofw/uofw/README.md

 ## Getting started

 In order to contribute to uOFW, you need advanced knowledge in MIPS ASM and C. Some good MIPS ASM
-online resources can be found [on the MIPS company page](http://www.mips.com/products/product-materials/processor/mips-architecture/)
+online resources can be found [on the MIPS company page](http://www.mips.com/products/product-materials/processor/mips-architecture/).
 MIPS ASM Instruction Set Reference: http://math-atlas.sourceforge.net/devel/assembly/mips-iv.pdf

 In addition, there is a nice MIPS runtime simulator and debugger which can be found at:
 http://courses.missouristate.edu/kenvollmar/mars/

 The next step is to improve your reverse engineering skills (if needed).
-We suggest reading [this
-excellent guide](http://psnpt.com/joomla/index.php/articles/39-tutorials) about reverse engineering for the PSP.
+We suggest reading [this  excellent guide] (http://psnpt.com/joomla/index.php/articles/39-tutorials) about reverse engineering for the PSP.

 If you have questions, don't hesitate to ask us!